 However, after eight years in Brazil, he decided to relocate to Greece.
 When he spoke to his housekeeper about his plans, she bursted into tears.
 She could not believe that he would abandon her.

 His plans were to wait for his book to be sold and the arrival of a monetary inheritance before leaving for Greece.

 Despite all of his efforts, his plans remained at a standstill.
 Days turned into weeks, and weeks turned into months, and still no positive news on his book or inheritance.

 His bills were piling up; his girlfriend left him, and his health began to decline.
 His only faithful companion was the housekeeper.

-At first, he was in a state of disbelief.
+When his friend told him the story, David was in a state of disbelief.
 He could not believe that the woman he trusted had betrayed him.
 However, after hearing all the details, he could not dismiss the facts.
 Pieces of his clothing had been disappearing without any clear explanation from his housekeeper.

 On the designated day, they headed to the Umbanda ceremony.
 After a long and exhausting bus ride, they arrived at the house where the ceremony would take place.

 At approximately midnight, the drummers began beating their drums.
 It was time for the ceremony to commence.
 Inside the gathering place, the walls were adorned with paintings of Saint George, the old Black Slave, Exu (the Devil) and others.